richmahn/en_tn/zep/front/intro.md

 #### Outline of the Book of Zephaniah ####

-1. The Book of Zephaniah introduced (1:1)
+1. Zephaniah introduces this book (1:1)
 1. Yahweh will punish Judah and the nations (1:2–18)
 1. Yahweh calls Judah to repent (2:1–3)
 1. Yahweh will judge the nations (2:4-15)